 Later pastors may have included a John Dunce, also known as Wolgrave.
 At one point there may have been two ministers, Collett, a Paedo-baptist, and Joshua Head, a Baptist ejected from the Church of England in 1662.
 A chapel was built in 1701 for the Baptists, the Paedo-baptists having left to form their own congregation.
 Head died in 1719 and was succeeded by Thomas Flower, who led the congregation to constitute itself as a baptised church.
 Some 50 people, 24 men and 26 women, signed the covenanting document on January 30, 1720.

 By 1740 Flower was dead and the church was eagerly looking for a new pastor.
 Before his coming to the village in 1740, Beddome described the church as one that had been ‘for a long time … unsettled and divided’.
 (Haykin, BPB 1, 168, quoting a letter to Prescott Street Baptist Church quoted in an article by Thomas Brooks in The Baptist Magazine).
 The church wanted Beddome to preach regularly for them, which he agreed to do.
-For some time, however, he also continued to preach in Warwickshire.
+For some time, however, he also continued to preach at a church in Warwickshire.